jmba/ihatesubways/README.md

 ihatesubways
 ============

-A Subway sandwich configurator - written in pure Javascript.
+A Subway sandwich generator - written in pure Javascript.

 # Seriously?